giljr/fotoblog_v1/README.md

 ```
 Step-by-step list of tasks:

-	1-Use Custom Model;
+   1- Use Custom Model;

-	2-Config Django to use Custom User;
+   2- Config Django to use Custom User;

-	3-Run the Migration.
+   3- Run the Migration.
 ```
 ### [Episode.03](/../../tags/) from http://jungletronics.com: